govenius/pdata/docs/dataformat.rst

 single data point as a tab-separated (:code:`\t`) list of values, one value per column.
 The tab-separated values can contain any character except :code:`#`, :code:`\t`, or :code:`\n`. :code:`add_points` will automatically replace these characters with spaces.
+Each data row, including the last one, must end in :code:`\n`.

 Numerical values must not include extra whitespace at the beginning or end.
 Numerical values must not contain a leading plus